CAAPIM/Microgateway/get-started/get-further/api-with-oauth.md

 - Deploy the CA API [Mobile App Services](https://www.ca.com/us/developers/mas) trial with OAuth Toolkit (OTK) as OAuth Server

+  Accept license by passing the value "true" to the environment variable `ACCEPT_LICENSE` in the file `get-started/external/otk/docker-compose.yml`

   *This step will typically be done by a Gateway sysadmin.*
   ```
   cd get-started/external/otk